hycsie/PanSum/README.md

 # PanSum
-This repo is for The Web Conf 2023 Poster.

 This is the repo for The Web Conf 2023 Poster paper "Intent-based Web Page Summarization with Structure-Aware Chunking and Generative Language Models".
 The "PanSum" dataset is prepared in similar to SQuAD format.